Before you buy: know the risks

 When smoking* or vaporizing cannabis, you might feel effects within seconds to minutes, and these effects might last up to six hours.**

-When ingesting cannabis in oil or capsules, you might feel effects within 30 minutes to two hours, and these effects might last up to 12 hours.**
+When ingesting cannabis, such as oils or edibles, you might feel effects within 30 minutes to four hours, and these effects might last up to 12 hours.**

 Remember, what works for others may not work for you.
 Educating yourself and cautious experimentation will help you find your way.